Cooking with Mamma C

 And, if you love walnuts, don't miss this Creamy Walnut Sauce for Pasta.
 And check out my collection of 33 Italian Side Dishes!

-Grilled Romaine with Toasted Walnuts and Parmesan
+Grilled Romaine Salad with Parmesan

 5 from 3 votes